 Incidents: Provides detailed reports of anomalies, errors, policies violations, etc.

 The following screen shows the Incident Viewer page.

 Diagnostics: This screen provides a variety of tools to test and troubleshoot the Avaya SBCE network connectivity.
-Note that public Server IPs were blurred out for security reasons.

 The following screen shows the Diagnostics page with the results of a ping test.